andreistefanciprian/k8s-priorityclass-webhook/README.md

 ## Overview

 This project implements a Kubernetes MutatingAdmissionWebhook, serving as an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) in the Kubernetes cluster.
-The webhook intercepts Deployment creation and update requests and automatically adds a priorityClassName (eg: ```priorityClassName=high-priority-nonpreempting```).
+The webhook intercepts Deployment CREATE and UPDATE requests and automatically adds a priorityClassName (eg: ```priorityClassName=high-priority-nonpreempting```) and an annotation.

 ## Admission Controllers and webhooks in the K8s Architecture